opista/svn-blamer/README.md

 ## Extension Settings

+**Enable Details** - By default, hovering over a line will display the log message for it's revision.
+This can be turned off, which will significantly speed up the blame action.
 **Enable Pips** - By default, the extension displays a coloured pip next to each line number.
-This can be turned off, whilst still showing the blame information in the tooltip.
+This can be turned off, whilst still showing the blame log in the tooltip.

 ## Known Issues

 - A little bit slow, because all unique logs have to be retrieved first. ([#3](https://github.com/BeauAgst/blamer-vs/issues/3))
 - Authentication errors [#5](https://github.com/BeauAgst/blamer-vs/issues/5), [#9](https://github.com/BeauAgst/blamer-vs/issues/9)

-## Future features

-- Automatic blame on file open
-- Ideas and contributions are always welcome!

 ## Release Notes